sagesolar/magpie/README.md

-# 🐦 Magpie Book Collection System
+# 🐦 Magpie Bibliotherapy 📚

 A modern, full-stack book collection management system built with clean architecture principles.
 Features a Node.js TypeScript backend with REST API and a Progressive Web App (PWA) frontend with offline support.